 Hot food is fun and healthy if used moderately.
 Capsaicin, the spicy component in chili peppers, can reduce inflammation and harmful cholesterol, which reduces the risk of heart attack and stroke.
-Capsaicin jumpstarts your metabolism as well, and studies have shown its has anti-carcinogenic properties and can lower blood pressure.
+Capsaicin jumpstarts your metabolism as well, and studies have shown it has anti-carcinogenic properties and can lower blood pressure.

 Generally speaking, hot sauces contain chili peppers, an acid like vinegar or lemon/lime juice, salt, and aromatics like carrots or onions.
 Certain varieties add grilled fruit like pineapple or mango for sweetness, while others add tomatoes and curry spices for depth.
-The possibilities are nearly endless, and let’s face it, that’s part of the fun.
+The possibilities are nearly endless, and that’s part of the fun.
 Here are some of our favorite styles.

 Sriracha: This sauce is generally flavored for pairing with Asian foods, but it’s versatile enough to enhance anything from eggs to pizza to soup.
 It’s made from red jalapenos, red serranos, garlic, salt, sugar, and vinegar.

-Louisiana: Popularized by sauces like Tabasco and Crystal, Louisiana is a vinegar-based sauce crafted with Cayenne or tabasco peppers and salt.
+Louisiana: Popularized by sauces like Tabasco and Crystal, Louisiana is a vinegar-based sauce crafted with cayenne or tabasco peppers and salt.

 Caribbean: Typically made with hot habanero or scotch bonnet peppers, Caribbean chili sauce often includes fruits like mango alongside spices like cumin and ginger.

 Mexican: These sauces utilize less vinegar than their spicy siblings.
 Instead, they use earthy ingredients like smoked or dried chilis to provide flavor.
-However some use fresh red and green peppers for intense heat.
+However, some use fresh red and green peppers for intense heat.

 The hotness of your sauce can be tweaked and tailored by a myriad of factors, including the pepper types, how diluted they are, and the fruit/sugar content of the sauce.
 We’ll list the major pepper categories below, but remember that even an extremely hot chili can be used in a low-heat sauce if done correctly.